kestral246/realcompass/README.md

 I changed the colors and crafting recipe so that it can hopefully be used in parallel with ccompass, since they both provide different features.

-**NEW:** I have returned to using 16 pointing directions. *(I started with tacotexmex's 16-direction update for ccompass, but I changed the colors and slightly shortened most of the compass needles.)*
+I have returned to using 16 pointing directions. *(I started with tacotexmex's 16-direction update for ccompass, but I changed the colors and slightly shortened most of the compass needles.)*

+**New:** I have updated this mod to work with the craftguide mod. *(Thanks to feedback from FreeGamers.)*

 ![Realcompass Screenshot](screenshot.png "Realcompass")